awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-verify-scaling-activity.md

 }
 ```

-For information about the types of errors that you may encounter and how to handle them, see [Troubleshooting Amazon EC2 Auto Scaling](CHAP_Troubleshooting.md)\.
+For information about the types of errors that you may encounter and how to handle them, see [Troubleshoot Amazon EC2 Auto Scaling](CHAP_Troubleshooting.md)\.